bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p06_dynamic_routes.md

 ---

-<div class="alert alert-warning" role="alert"><strong>Note: </strong>Some of the examples in this course won't be part of the main app, but we'll make it clear when it is or isn't.
+<div class="alert alert-warning" role="alert"><strong>Note: </strong>Some of the examples in this course won't be part of the main app, but you'll make it clear when it is or isn't.
 </div>

 [//]: # (To Martin: Is this a fair warning, and if so, do you have suggestions for how to indicate something is or isn't part of the main app?)